Fresh Connections: 12 Ways to Enjoy Colorado Farm Living

 Pick

 Rows of sweet-smelling lavender cradle vistas of the namesake multi-hued sandstone palisades that rise above the town of Palisade at Sage Creations Organic Farm.
 U-pick lavender is available mid-June through mid-July, and the family farm also offers summer classes on topics like growing and crafting with the versatile herb.
-Stop at the farm stand (May through September) for to-die-for organic cherries, peaches and heirloom tomatoes, and a variety of lavender-infused products.
+Downtown, stop at The Atrium (open Wednesday through Saturday March to December, plus Sundays June to September) for floral water, balms and a variety of other lavender-infused products.

 Pet